Need to tidy up an Excel document? Here’s how to hide one or more sheets.

 Of course, the above method demonstrates just how easy it is for someone else to unhide a sheet that you’ve hidden.
 If you’re really looking to keep something concealed, then you’ll have to resort to using Visual Basic.

-Hiding an Excel Worksheet With Visual Basic
+Hiding an Excel Sheet With Visual Basic

 Visual Basic can be an intimidating prospect if you’re just getting started, but this task is actually very straightforward.
 There’s a property built into Excel that renders a Sheet “very hidden” — it’s just a matter of tweaking a certain value in the Visual Basic Editor.